nerudaj/dgm-lib/Readme.md

 ### Integration using CMake

 `FetchContent` can be used to download `dgm-lib` from GitHub and integrated.
+Alternatively, you can fetch prebuild release binaries and link them through `find_package`.
 See [integration guide](docs/integration.md) on how to do so.

 ### Integration from releases